 GPGN 470/570 Applications of Remote Sensing

 (Spring): This class covers theory and applications of remote sensing to the Earth and planets.
 Students learn to analyze and interpret remote sensing data through lectures, labs, and a final project.

-This is a one credit hour weekly reading group.
+>his is a one credit hour weekly reading group.
 The topic will change each semester.
-Fall of 2010 topic: Mars Tectonics Fall of 2010 topic: New results at Saturn from Cassini

 |Last updated May 12th, 2010|